dasadboy/NewTab/README.md

 Add backgrounds into the "backgrounds" folder then:
   * if you have windows, run "loadbgs.bat"
   * if you have mac or linux (or prefer to use a bash script over a batch script), run "loadbgs.sh"
-  * if you have python installed you can choose to use "loadbgs.py" but it does the same as the other two The bgs.js file should now contain an array of the filenames in the "backgrounds" folder.
+  * if you have python installed you can choose to use "loadbgs.py" but it does the same thing as the other two.

+  The bgs.js file should now contain an array of the filenames in the "backgrounds" folder.

 Add a cors proxy server.